EasyLearnJava/SFApex/index.md

 -- Should we tyecast Trigger.new to get a specific set of objects ?

-Scenario 1: Trigger.New in Trigger, which works well as it is implicitly type casted to specific object, here is Account
+**Scenario 1:** Trigger.New in Trigger, which works well as it is implicitly type casted to specific object, here is Account.
 ```
 Trigger simpleTrigger on Account (after insert) {
     //works well